elixir-webrtc/ex_webrtc/guides/intro.md

   PCE1-.
 "2. offer/answer" .->PCW1
 ```

-> #### Who owns the tracks {: .warning}
+> #### Who owns the tracks? {: .warning}
 > Each of the tracks exists only in the context of its own PeerConnection.
 That means even if your Elixir App forwards media from one peer to
-> another, it only takes RTP packets from a track in first peer's PeerConnection and feeds them to another track in second peer's PeerConnection.
+> another, it only takes RTP packets from a track in the first peer's PeerConnection and feeds them to another track in the second peer's PeerConnection.
 > For instance, the role of `Forwarder` in the examples above would be to forward media in such way:
 >
 > ```mermaid